jaimederringer/human_behavior_genetics/README.md

 You may notice that the table for converting points into final grades doesn't quite scale at 10% increments (eg. 90% of 135 is 122.5, but you only need 120 points to earn an A).
 The extra cushioning on each letter grade is intended to serve as buffer for flexibility for absences or missed assignments.

-**Activities** are scaled so that about 1 hour of effort = 1 point.
+**Activities** are scaled so that 1 activity = about 1 hour of effort = 1 point.
 You can earn up to five points per week from activities.
 Every week there will be more than five options for activities available; you are welcome to choose-your-own-adventure in terms of which activities you complete.
 The list of activities available each week is contained as the 'module' for that week.
-You are expected to at least skim everything early in each week to (1) decide which activities you're going to do and (2) quickly be able to find and digest any particular section of readings that come up for discussion in class that week.
+You are expected to at least skim everything early in each week to (1) decide which activities you're going to do and (2) quickly be able to reference any particular section of readings that come up for discussion in class that week.

 Weekly activities are due by Friday 5 pm that week.
 Late weekly activities may be submitted by Monday 5 pm for 80% credit.

 Each class attended earns 1 activity point.
-Lectures and discussions will be generally structured around the readings associated with that week.
-Class attendance points can't be made up or submitted late, but there will be at least five asynchonous Activity options each week, so even if you are unable to attend class you can still earn all of your weekly points.
+Lectures and discussions will be generally structured around that week's readings.
+Class attendance points can't be made up or submitted late, but there will be at least five asynchonous activity options each week, so even if you are unable to attend class you can still earn all of your weekly points.

 Outside of class, the most common weekly activity will be annotating/virtually discussing journal articles in Perusall.
 Perusall applies automatic scoring based on an algorithm that I define; usually, about 4 high-quality comments or replies on an article will earn a point.